imazen/slimmage/README.md

 Handles any viewport size and pixel density with ease.
 Yes, retina and retina-like displays are supported.

+Our automated tests currently check firefox, ie, chrome, and mobile safari.

-Tested on IE6-10, Firefox 3.6-23, Opera 11-12, Safari 5-6, Chrome 14-28, Opera Mobile, and over a dozen mobile Webkit browsers.
-Essentially everything [supported by BrowserStack](http://www.browserstack.com/screenshots).
+0.2.3 was manually tested on IE6-10, Firefox 3.6-23, Opera 11-12, Safari 5-6, Chrome 14-28, Opera Mobile, and over a dozen mobile Webkit browsers. - essentially everything [supported by BrowserStack](http://www.browserstack.com/screenshots).
 In theory we should be supporting over 99.5% of browsers.

 MIT/Apache dual licensed by [Imazen](http://imazen.io).